juliogomez/devops/README.md

 * No need to run Docker locally in your workstation
 * No need to create and publish new Docker images after code changes
 * No need to manually update the deployment in your remote kubernetes cluster
-* No need to even know `docker` or `kubectl` CLI!
+* No need to even know the `docker` or `kubectl` CLIs !

 Okteto does everything for you and in a __completely transparent way!__

-Developers can now easily test their software
+Developers can now easily test how their software changes behave when deployed as containers-based microservices in the real production kubernetes environment... without even knowing that Docker and kubernetes are there!

 Once you get over this overwhelming and amazing experience, you may disable your cloud native environment by pressing `Ctrl+C` and then `Ctrl+D` in your terminal window.
 From there you can remove your deployment and replace it with the original one, with: